evanberkowitz/metaq/README.md

 `METAQ` provides a number of small accessories to see what's going on.

+#### `x/current [optionalMachineArgument]`
+Reports which jobs are in the working directory, machine-by-machine unless a machine is provided.
+The first column is the `machine/job`, the second is how many are currently working, the last is how many log files in total there are.

 #### `x/status`
 Reports based on tasks' PROJECT flag what's in the `METAQ/{priority,todo,hold}` folders.

 #### `x/running`
 Reports the current status of jobs in the working folder.
 This only works if you have set up

-#### `x/reset machineArgument`
+#### `x/reset machineArgument`; `x/abandon machineArgument`
 WARNING WARNING WARNING

 SERIOUSLY

 HANDLE WITH CARE!

 If your queue contains only work for one machine, this is perfectly fine.
-However, if `METAQ_JOB_RUNNING` (see below on interacting with the batch scheduler) could potentially miss the existence of a job then this command can wreck havoc.
+However, if `METAQ_JOB_RUNNING` (see below on interacting with the batch scheduler) could potentially miss the existence of a job then these commands can wreck havoc.
-This script looks in the `working/${machineArgument}` directory, and looks for abandoned work.
+These scripts look in the `working/${machineArgument}` directory for jobs that are no longer running.
-If it finds work for a `METAQ_JOB_ID` that is no longer running, it moves the task scripts into the `METAQ/priority` folder and deletes the `METAQ/working/${machineArgument}/METAQ_JOB_ID` folder.
+If it finds work for a `METAQ_JOB_ID` that is no longer running, `x/abandon` deletes the `METAQ/working/${machineArgument}/METAQ_JOB_ID` folder, `x/reset` moves the task scripts into the `METAQ/priority` folder first.

-`x/reset` will compare `$HOSTNAME` to `^${machineArgument}.*$`.
+`x/{abandon,reset}` will compare `$HOSTNAME` to `^${machineArgument}.*$`.
 If there's a match, the assumption is that running `x/reset` is probably OK.
 If there's a mismatch, the user will get a warning and prompted for confirmation.

 ## INTERACTING WITH THE BATCH SCHEDULER